Probing compilation, linking, and execution

 Compilers evolve: they add and/or remove flags and sometimes you will face the need to test whether some flags are available before using them in your build.

-The scaffold code is in content/code/day-1/19_check_compiler_flag
+The scaffold code is in content/code/day-1/19_check_compiler_flag.

 Implement a

-source file.Check that the address sanitizer flags are available with
+CMakeLists.txtto build an executable from theasan-example.cppsource file.Check that the address sanitizer flags are available with

-.
+check_cxx_compiler_flag.
+The flags to check are-fsanitize=address -fno-omit-frame-pointer.
 Find the command signature with:$ cmake --help-module CMakeCXXCompilerFlag

 If the flags do work, add them to the those used to compile the executable target with

-A working example is in the solution
+A working example is in the solution subfolder.

 Exercise 20: Testing runtime capabilities